fruition-partners/filesync/README.md

 FileSync was built using [Node.js](http://nodejs.org/), a platform built on Chrome's JavaScript runtime.
 Zipped distribution contents:

+* legacy-FileSync-v0.1.0.zip - this file will go soon (pre-fork version of FileSync)
 * README.md - this file, written in [Markdown](http://daringfireball.net/projects/markdown/) syntax
-* node.exe, node-darwin - Node.js runtime binaries
+* app/node.exe, node-darwin - Node.js runtime binaries
-* filesync.bat, filesync.command - Windows and Mac batch/shell scripts for starting FileSync
+* app/filesync.bat, filesync.command - Windows and Mac batch/shell scripts for starting FileSync
-* app.config.json - configuration file with mapping of folders to instances/tables
+* app/app.config.json - configuration file with mapping of folders to instances/tables
+* app/node_modules - folder containing 3rd-party node.js modules (from NPM) used to build app
-* app.js - main application that watches for file changes
+* app/src/app.js - main application that watches for file changes
-* config.js - a module used to load and validate and app.config.json file
+* app/src/config.js - a module used to load and validate and app.config.json file
-* snc-client.js - a module that interacts with SN JSON Web Service to receive and send updates to instance
+* app/src/snc-client.js - a module that interacts with SN JSON Web Service to receive and send updates to instance
-* node_modules - folder containing 3rd-party node.js modules (from NPM) used to build app

 ## Windows support